rinnocente/qe-full/README.md

 ### NB. this container is reachable via ssh through **your host port $PORT**, eventually from Internet at large.

 ---
-This is a full package with source, all the serial binaries and also the parallel binaries (with openmpi) :
+This is a full package with all sources, all  serial binaries and also all the parallel binaries (with openmpi) :
 ```
 /home/qe
          ---------- bin